 Although the thermosphere is considered part of Earth's atmosphere, the air density is so low in this layer that most of the thermosphere is what we normally think of as outer space.
 In fact, the most common definition says that space begins at an altitude of 100 km (62 miles), slightly above the mesopause at the bottom of the thermosphere.
 The space shuttle and the International Space Station both orbit Earth within the thermosphere!

-Below the thermosphere, gases made of different types of atoms and molecules are thoroughly mixed together by turbulence in the atmosphere.
-Air in the lower atmosphere is mainly composed of the familiar blend of about 80% nitrogen molecules (N2) and about 20% oxygen molecules (O2).
-In the thermosphere and above, gas particles collide so infrequently that the gases become somewhat separated based on the types of chemical elements they contain.
+Atomic oxygen (O), atomic nitrogen (N), and helium (He) are the main components of air in the upper thermosphere.
+Within the thermosphere and above, gas particles collide so infrequently that the gases become somewhat separated based on the types of chemical elements they contain.
 Energetic ultraviolet and X-ray photons from the Sun also break apart molecules in the thermosphere.
-In the upper thermosphere, atomic oxygen (O), atomic nitrogen (N), and helium (He) are the main components of air.

 Much of the X-ray and UV radiation from the Sun is absorbed in the thermosphere.
 When the Sun is very active and emits more high-energy radiation from coronal mass ejections or solar storms, the increased radiation absorbed in the thermosphere can cause this layer to get hotter and expand or "puff up".
 This effect means that the height of the top of the thermosphere (the thermopause) varies.
 The thermopause is found at an altitude between 500 km and 1,000 km or higher.
 Many satellites orbit within the thermosphere and changes in the density of (the very, very thin) air at orbital altitudes, brought on by heating and expansion of the thermosphere, generates a drag force on satellites.
 Engineers must take this varying drag into account when calculating orbits, and satellites occasionally need to be boosted higher to offset the effects of the drag force.